-WSET Level 2 Wine - Birmingham
+WSET Level 2 Wine, Birmingham

-The WSET Level 2 Award course is suitable for anybody who has a serious interest in wine, and wishes to broaden their knowledge in a structured way.
+The WSET Level 2 Award course in wine is suitable for anybody who has a serious interest in wine, and wishes to broaden their knowledge in a structured way.
 Students will receive a course book (a comprehensive guide to the wines of the world - illustrated with detailed maps & label explanations), a study guide (complete with maps, example questions, and forms for your own tasting notes) and laminated tasting card.

 The course is also appropriate for those not employed in the drinks industry but who have a serious interest in wine, and wish to broaden their knowledge in a structured way.
 This qualification has full accreditation from the UK Government’s Qualifications & Curriculum Authority as a Level 2 Vocational Qualification.
 This qualification provides the knowledge required for those wishing to progress on to Level 3.

 - Wine Tasting :Taste and describe wines using the WSET Systematic Approach to Tasting